Some links in this post may be affiliate links

 Family: Araceae

-The Anthurium luxurians grows to a height of 15-20 inches but the leaves are large and have a spread of about 20-23 inches.
+The Anthurium luxurians grows to a height of 1-2 feet but the leaves are large and have a spread of about 2 feet.
+On account of its compact size and affinity for highly warm and humid conditions, Anthurium luxurians is one of the best plants for the bathroom.

 The inflorescences Anthurium luxurians are green spathes with a pale-green spandix though it is unlikely to flower under room conditions.

-Are you looking to add this Anthurium luxurians to your collection?
-Check out this Link to Etsy Shops.
+Are you looking to add the magnificent Anthurium luxurians to your collection?
+You may obtain them online from Etsy (Link to Etsy).

-Anthurium luxurians blossoms in bright, indirect light, average warmth and humid conditions and consistently moist, rich, well-drained soil coupled with regular feeding during the growing season.
+Anthurium luxurians prospers in bright indirect light (dappled light), average warmth of 16-270C, high humidity of 60-70% and consistently moist, rich, well-drained, aroids potting soil coupled with monthly feeding during the growing season.

 Anthurium luxurians requires pruning to keep it neat and tidy as well as minimize pest and disease infestations.
 Repotting is only needed when it becomes pot-bound.
 Keep reading for more on these growing conditions and how to achieve them.

-Water Anthurium luxurians liberally during the growing season and allow the top 1-2 in. of soil to dry out between waterings to keep soil consistently moist.
+Water Anthurium luxurians liberally during the growing season and allow the top 1-2 inches of soil to dry out between waterings to keep soil consistently moist.

 Reduce watering in the cold season as growth is reduce to maintain the soil slightly moist but do not allow the soil to dry out completely.

-Ensure that the pot has a drainage hole to prevent the soil from getting soggy as it can lead to root-rot and eventual death of the Anthurium luxurians.
+Ensure that the pot has a drainage hole to prevent the soil from getting soggy as it can lead to root-rot and loss of the plant.

 Rotate the pot regularly to ensure that the plant receives light on all sides for uniform growth.

-Anthurium luxurians requires an average warmth with a minimum of 160C to thrive.
-Keep the plant from cold draughts to avoid sudden changes in temperature.
+Anthurium luxurians requires an average warmth of 16-270C to thrive.
+Keep it away from cold drafts to avoid sudden changes in temperature.

 Clean the leaves regularly by damp-wiping with a soft cloth to get rid of dust.
-Do not leave water drops on the leaves as it may cause fungal infestations.
+Do not leave water drops on the leaves as it may cause fungal infestations like leaf spot and powdery mildew.

 Feed Anthurium luxurians every 3-4 weeks during the growing period with a balanced, liquid fertilizer.
 Withhold feeding in the cold season as growth is minimal and feeding at this time can lead to fertilizer burn.